Linear model reduction using spectral proper orthogonal decomposition: Space-only, space-time, and spectral POD

 \section{Space-only, space-time, and spectral POD}

-We review the space-only, space-time, and spectral forms of POD here.
+We briefly review the space-only, space-time, and spectral forms of POD here; see Refs. \citep{Frame23} and \citep{Towne2018spectral} for additional details.
 The most significant point for the purposes of this paper is the fact that spectral POD modes approach space-time POD modes as the time interval becomes long, and thus are very efficient in representing trajectories. \\